mabuchilab/Instrumental/README.rst

 Instrumental also bundles in some additional support code, including:

+* A server-client implementation for controlling instruments from remote machines
 * Plotting and curve fitting utilities
 * Utilities for acquiring and organizing data